prettydiff/wisdom/Avoiding_Trolls.md

 A person's behavior dictates whether or not they are a troll opposed to the content of their opinion.

+---

 ## Avoid Becoming a Troll
 When a user engages the negativity of a troll the troll wins.
 The troll achieves desired attention, even if negative.
 Do not allow a troll to bring you down to their level.
 Always maintain the moral high ground, which is most often achieved by simply ignoring the troll or abandoning a conversation that has turned toxic.

 Avoid calling out a person as a troll.
 This is, even when well intended with evidence, a form of ad hominem attack.
-Negatively labeling people, even if warranted by their negative conduct, is itself a form of trolling.
+Attacking people in any way, such as labeling people (even if warranted by their negative conduct), is itself a form of trolling.
+Don't attack people.

 When trolling becomes clear the best action is to walk away.
 Sometimes trolling behavior isn't immediately clear.
-In the case where trolling is hard to identify the best response is a one word answer.
-The following response is typically enough to identify the other person's motives.
+In the case where trolling is hard to identify the best response is a **one word answer**.
+The response is to a one word answer is typically enough to identify the other person's motives.
+As an example when a person asks you to present evidence that you do not have simply respond with: "*No.*".
+Do not elaborate in any way.

 **Always be polite and respectful**, even if you are being attacked my multiple people.
 The goal of a troll is to shatter your humility and self-confidence so as to attain the attention they crave.
 Simply do not give into the pressure by always maintain a respectful and polite tone.

 Perhaps the most challenging aspect for a well intended online citizen is to avoid baiting.
 Always be vigilant and watchful that a response to a conversation is a form of distraction.  **Always keep within the field of the current conversation.**  Never respond to somebody seeking to distract you from the conversation and don't allow yourself to become distracted.

+---

 ## Types of Trolling Behaviors
 ### Ad Hominem